trilitymattstrauss/GraphQLExample/README.md

 ln -s /usr/local/share/dotnet/x64/dotnet /usr/local/bin/
 ```
 * If done correctly, you should now have the `dotnet` command available in your terminal.
-* To run the API, go to the root of the project and run the following command:
+* To run the API, go to the root of the API project and run the following command:
 ```
 dotnet run --no-hot-reload
 ```
-* Once completed, you should now be able to go to `http://localhost:4001/graphql` which will bring up a GraphQL explorer to view the API.
+* Once completed, you should now be able to go to http://localhost:4001/graphql which will bring up a GraphQL explorer to view the API.
+Replace `4001` with the configured port of the API being run.

 # To update the schema.graphql file after a change